adrianskelton/adrianproject4/README.md

 ## Fixed Bugs

-  - **Erorr**: I could not runserver or make migrations at some point.
+  - **Eror**: I could not runserver or make migrations at some point.
 The error below was shown.
 Migration folder 0004 was missing.
   ![image](static/images/error-migration-error.png)
   - **Fix**: Moved all the migration files to a subfolder and then tried again.

+  - **Problem**: I could not get css to load.
+  - **Fix**: I had set debug mode to true which seemed to affect loading of files.

 ## Known issues